brookshelley/brookshelley.github.com/movies.md

     Guessed the twist about 20 minutes into this movie and i'm really proud of that because I'm usually the worst at figuring out where bad movies are headed.
 Don't trust your grandparents.
 Don't send your kids anywhere.
 Don't ever clean your oven.

+35. **The Conjuring**

+    This was great, until the witch didn't win.
+I can't help but think these movies are trying to get me to follow their lord and savior.

+36. **The Conjuring 2**

+    Yep, these are definitely witnessing.
+A cool demon has a hard time with some very awful british people.
+Watched both of these in quick succession to get to see Annabelle 2 or whatever later on tonight.

 ## 2016